hybridgroup/gocv-site/content/getting-started/windows.md

 Add the `C:\Program Files\mingw-w64\x86_64-7.3.0-posix-seh-rt_v5-rev2\mingw64\bin` path to your System Path.

 #### CMake

 Download and install CMake [https://cmake.org/download/](https://cmake.org/download/) to the default location.
 CMake installer will add CMake to your system path.

-#### Download OpenCV 3.4 and OpenCV Contrib Modules
+#### OpenCV 3.4.2 and OpenCV Contrib Modules

-Download the source code for the latest OpenCV release from [https://github.com/opencv/opencv/archive/3.4.1.zip](https://github.com/opencv/opencv/archive/3.4.1.zip) and extract it to the directory `C:\opencv\opencv-3.4.1`

-Download the source code for the latest OpenCV Contrib release from [https://github.com/opencv/opencv_contrib/archive/3.4.1.zip](https://github.com/opencv/opencv_contrib/archive/3.4.1.zip) and extract it to the directory `C:\opencv\opencv_contrib-3.4.1`

-Create the directory `C:\opencv\build` as the build directory.

-Now launch the `cmake-gui` program, and set the "Where is the source code" to `C:\opencv\opencv-3.4.1`, and the "Where to build the binaries" to `C:\opencv\build`.

-Click on "Configure" and select "MinGW MakeFile" from the window, then click on the  "Next" button.

-Click on the "Configure" button and wait for the configuration step.

-Now, scroll down the list and change the following settings as follows:

-- `BUILD_DOCS` should be unchecked (aka disabled).
-- `BUILD_TESTS` should be unchecked (aka disabled).
-- `BUILD_PERF_TESTS` should be unchecked (aka disabled).
-- `ENABLE_PRECOMPILED_HEADERS` should be unchecked.
-- `ENABLE_CXX11` should be checked.
-- `OPENCV_EXTRA_MODULES_PATH` should be set to `C:\opencv\opencv_contrib-3.4.1\modules`

-Click on the "Configure" button again, and wait for the configuration step.

-Some new configuration options will have appeared.
-Scroll down the list and change the following settings as follows:

-- `BUILD_opencv_saliency` should be unchecked (aka disabled).
-OpenCV Contrib's "Saliency" module is unable to build on Windows with this toolchain at this time.

-Click on the "Configure" button again, and wait for the configuration step.

-Once it is complete, click on the "Generate" button, and wait for it to generate your make files.

-Now run the following commands:
+The following commands should do everything to download and install OpenCV 3.4.2 on Windows:

-	cd C:\opencv\build
+	cd %USERPROFILE%\go\src\gocv.io\x\gocv
-	mingw32-make

-The build should start.
-It will probably take a very long time.
-When it is finished run:

-	mingw32-make install
+	.\win_build_opencv.cmd

+It will probably take at least 1 hour to download and build.

 Last, add `C:\opencv\build\install\x64\mingw\bin` to your System Path.

-You should now have OpenCV 3.4.1 installed on your Windows 10 machine.

-### How to build/run code
+### Verifying the installation

+Change the current directory to the location of the GoCV repo:

+	cd %USERPROFILE%\go\src\gocv.io\x\gocv

-Once you have installed OpenCV, you should be able to build or run any of the command examples:
+Now you should be able to build or run any of the command examples:

 	go run .\cmd\version\main.go

 The version program should output the following:

-	gocv version: 0.13.0
+	gocv version: 0.14.0
-	opencv lib version: 3.4.1
+	opencv lib version: 3.4.2

+That's it, now you are ready to use GoCV.

 #### Cache builds